Master of Arts in Theological Studies

 To find the costs of the program, see the current year Graduate Tuition and Fees for the MATS program.

 HBU offers several types of scholarships to help our incoming students.
 In addition, the BGCT offers $100 per credit hour for masters students who are pursuing ministry as a vocation.
-Please note that there is a separate application (and possibly an additional personal statement) for scholarship applications.
+Please note that there is a Scholarship Application (and possibly an additional personal statement) different from the application for admission.
+Please make sure you check all the relevant boxes on the application.
+In addition, note that the Guild Scholarship has its own, separate Guild Scholarship Application, along with a separate personal statement.

 Students may take out loans to help finance the cost of their graduate education.
 To be eligible for federal loans students must take at least 5 hours for a fall or spring semester or 3 hours in the summer.